Tax-Free Savings Account (TFSA) Guide for Issuers

 Cancel or waive penalties and interest

-The CRA administers legislation, commonly called taxpayer relief provisions, that allows the CRA's discretion to cancel or waive penalties and interest when taxpayers cannot meet their tax obligations due to circumstances beyond their control.
+The Canada Revenue Agency (CRA) administers legislation, commonly called taxpayer relief provisions, that gives the CRA's discretion to cancel or waive penalties and interest when taxpayers cannot meet their tax obligations due to circumstances beyond their control.

 The CRA’s discretion to grant relief is limited to any period that ends within 10 calendar years before the year in which a relief request is made.